dfinity/motoko/design/StableRegions-20230209.md

  - The `block-region` table gives a relative position and region ID for each block ID.

 Once each regions' vectors have been allocated, the block-region table says how to fill them, one entry at a time.
+Unlike the Rust design, vector entries can be populated out-of-order.